fleetdm/fleet/docs/Using Fleet/GitOps.md

 - `enable_sso` (default: `false`)
 - `idp_name` is the human-friendly name for the identity provider that will provide single sign-on authentication (default: `""`).
-- `entity_id` is the entity ID is a Uniform Resource Identifier (URI) that you use to identify Fleet when configuring the identity provider.
-It must exactly match the Entity ID field used in identity provider configuration (default: empty `false`).
+- `entity_id` is the entity ID: a Uniform Resource Identifier (URI) that you use to identify Fleet when configuring the identity provider.
+It must exactly match the Entity ID field used in identity provider configuration (default: `""`).
 - `metadata` is the metadata (in XML format) provided by the identity provider. (default: empty)
 - `metadata_url` is the URL that references the identity provider metadata.
 Only one of  `metadata` or `metadata_url` is required (default: empty).
 - `enable_jit_provisioning` specified whether or not to allow single sign-on login initiated by identity provider (default: `false`).